François Legault: Social issues

 Legault apologized to First Nations and Inuit in October 2019 for discrimination they suffered in dealing with the state, noting the Government of Quebec had failed in its duty to them.
 He acknowledged that apologies are but a first step, and more work needs to be done to break down barriers and rectify long-standing problems.

 In May 2024, Legault criticized pro-Palestinian protests on university campuses, saying police should dismantle an "illegal" pro-Palestinian encampment at Montreal’s McGill University.

-Religious symbols
+In October 2025, his government tabled Bill 1, which proposes a draft constitution for the province.
+It modifies many provincial laws, including the Quebec Charter of Human Rights and Freedoms.

+In 2026, the Musée national de l’histoire du Québec will open, focusing on the history of the "French-speaking Québécois nation".

+Secularism

 Having run on the platform during the 2018 election, on March 28, 2019, the Quebec government tabled its long-awaited secularism bill.
 Bill 21, entitled "An Act respecting the laicity of the State", if made law, would ban public workers in positions of authority from wearing religious symbols.
 This would include any public employee who carries a weapon, including police officers, courthouse constables, bodyguards, prison guards and wildlife officers, as well as Crown prosecutors, government lawyers and judges, school principals, vice-principals and teachers.
 The bill invoked notwithstanding clause of the Canadian Charter of Rights and Freedoms to prevent it from being overturned by the courts.

 The bill passed on June 17 by a 73–35 vote, with backing of the Parti Québécois while the Liberals and Quebec Solidaire were opposed.
 The Coalition Avenir Quebec government also introduced a last-minute amendment toughening the law, making provisions for a minister to verify that it is being obeyed and to demand corrective measures if necessary.

 Legault said the bill was moderate and that by having a law like this, it would prevent a party like France's Marine Le Pen National Rally in Quebec.

 On May 2, 2024, The bill was renewed by using the notwithstanding clause for five more years until 2029.

+In 2026, the government passed legislation that banned street prayers and prayer rooms in universities and CEGEPs.